Q: Why do you do what you do?

 Q: What are your rates for in-home care?

 A: Our rates are based upon the length of visit and the specific needs of each client.
-They range between $21 to $24 per hour.
+They range between $29 for 2-9 hours and $26 for 10 or more hours but many times we are willing to match our competitor’s rates as needed.
+Our professional caregivers are exceptional – many of them have been with us for over 5 years!
+We take good care of them and they, in turn, take good care of our clients.
 We provide our caregiving services to clients needing assistance anywhere from just two hours to around-the-clock care.
-We do it all!

 Q: What payment options and funding are there for your type of services?